sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Connecting to a malicious server while the user is under the impression that they are connected to the intended server brings about a number of problematic situations.
 For example, if Bob connects to a malicious server posing as the server Bob intended to access, the malicious server now has direct access to any file that Bob uploads which is a breach of data confidentiality.
 The malicious server can also breach data integrity, if Bob requests a file the server can return any information that it so chooses to pose as that file.
 Finally, this situation threatens data avaliablitity if Bob requests an avaliable file and the malicious server doesn't return the file.

 ### Mechanism
+ASSUMPTION: First connection to the server is legitimate.

 When a file server is created, the server will generate a public and private RSA key pair.
 When a user first attempts to connect to the file server, the user will be asked if they would like to store the server's public key.
 If they accept, the server's information is stored (name, IP, port, public key) on the client.
 When a user attempts to authenticate a file server, the user will generate and encrypt a random challenge with the server's public key.
 The file server will be able to decrypt the challenge with its private key.
 The server then sends back that random challenge to the user.

 ### Justification